wootra/nopromise-chaincall/README.md

 console.log(ret);
 ```

-the hoc function will return an object that the nopromise-chaincall module can understand, and do what you want to do.
+the hoc function will return an object that the chaincalljs module can understand, and do what you want to do.

 Enjoy!